What is Forensic Chemistry?

 For forensic chemist with a B.S. degree, the median salary is $50,000.
 Chemists at the high end are paid more than $60,000 per year.
 Scientists involved with fingerprint analysis are on the lower end of the pay scale.

-From Spring 2006-Spring 2018, the FEPAC accredited B.S.
-Forensic Chemistry degree was awarded to 135 graduates.
-Eighty-two percent of responding graduates reported employment in a forensics laboratory, graduate school, or scientifically related field.
+From Spring 2006 – Spring 2020, the FEPAC accredited B.S.
+Forensic Chemistry degree was awarded to 165 graduates.
+Eighty-one percent of responding graduates reported employment in a forensic laboratory, graduate school, or scientific related field.